Natural Disasters and Severe Weather

 - wastewater begins to enter your home through drains or plumbing fixtures.

 After flooding, water from private wells may not be safe to drink or use in food preparation.
-Private well owners are responsible to restore their private water supply.
+Private well owners are responsible for their private water supply.
 When a private water well has been flooded, the water in it may be contaminated with waterborne pathogens (germs) that can cause serious illness in humans and pets.
-If you believe that your well has been contaminated by flood water, stop using your well water for drinking and cooking purposes.
+If your well has been contaminated by flood water, stop using your well water for drinking and cooking purposes.
 If flood water reached your well or covered the top of your well casing, assume your well is contaminated.
-Water from a flooded well cannot be regarded as safe for drinking or food preparation until the well and plumbing system have been flushed and disinfected, and a water test shows that it is safe.
+Water from a flooded well cannot be regarded as safe for drinking or food preparation until the well and plumbing system have been flushed, disinfected, and a water test shows that it is safe.
 Flooded well test kits may be available from local officials.
-Your well might also be contaminated if flood water comes within 50 feet of your well, and you still might want to have your water tested as a precaution.
+Your well water might also be contaminated if flood water comes within 50 feet of your well, and you may want to have your water tested as a precaution.
 Use a certified lab to test your well water for coliform bacteria.